riyadimri/synchronous-FIFO/README.md

  # Synchronous FIFO Design and Verification
 This project is about **designing and verification of Synchronous FIFO** (width=8, depth=16).
-FIFO- First In First Out. a synchronous FIFO is a type of data buffer, used to store and retrieve data in the order it was received.
+FIFO- First In First Out.
+A synchronous FIFO is a type of data buffer, used to store and retrieve data in the order it was received.
 It prevents data loss and corruption.
 **Synchronous** refers to the fact that data is written and read operation are controlled using the same clock signal.
 ## Parameters:
 - **width=8**